austin006/3d_printed_quad/docs/software/docker.md

 git clone https://github.com/austin006/3d_printed_quad.git
 ```

 Navigate to the `devcontainer.json` file.
-Modify the file to build from an image, not a docker file.
+Make sure to build from the image, not a dockerfile.
 This is shown below:

 ```json
 "name": "PX4 ROS2 Environment",